 Myself climbing the arete at Slockmill Pinnacle, July 2016.
 The header picture above shows Ian and Kate Brown on Firearms Certificate and Linda Biggar seconding "Wiped Biped" on the Pink Slab.

 Access To get to Crammag follow the A77 or A75 towards Stranraer then the A716 down the east shore of the Rhins to Drummore village.
 From here follow the B7041 then an unnamed minor road westwards to Slockmill Farm.
-Relations with the local farmer are very good and he normally allows parking in the farmyard, and can advise about which field the bull is currently in... so please be polite and considerate.
+Relations with the local farmer are very good.
+The farmhouse is now a holidya rental, but parking is normally allowed in the farmyard, just be careful not to block any accesses and please be quiet, polite and considerate at all times.
+From here it is a 10-15 minute wlk across fields to the various areas.
 The smaller outcrops at the north end of the cliffs lie directly under the obvious landmark of the lighthouse.
-The bigger crags are scattered from about 100-200m south of the lighthouse to nearly one kilometre south.
+The bigger crags are scattered from about 100m south of the lighthouse to nearly one kilometre south.

 Guidebook For a definitive list of all the climbs at Crammag head and nearby Crammag South see the SMC published Lowland Outcrops guidebook.

 The Main areas at Crammag, from north to south are

 Dangers Crammag is a sea cliff with generally good rock, but areas of dubious rock do exist on the bigger cliffs.
 Protection is not always easy to find on a few of the slabby routes; small gear, including microwires, and microcams are particularly useful.
 This is a very open stretch of coast so the crag will be hazardous in big seas or high winds.

 The most northerly area at Crammag is the "Lighthouse Walls".
 These are reached by following the concrete steps down from the lighthouse, then descending a gully over on the right The routes here are very short, but on good quality rock.